viren-nadkarni/history-of-sanguem-village/README.md

+> [!NOTE]
 > This is my attempt to render the original text into English.
-> I claim no copyright rights over the original work.
-> This translation is provided for informational and archival purpose only.
+> I claim no copyright rights over the original work and hope that this translation will be useful for informational and archival purposes.
 >
 > This project was made possible by:
 > - [ImageMagick](https://imagemagick.org/)